AStieva/ResistNanome/README.md

 -ar, --resistome  Execute the resistome analysis/antibiotic resistance screening -N, --repN        Replace the resistancy gene with a series of N. This can take a long time (up to multiple days for a few GB data)
---phred           The option of giving a minimum phred score for resistome filtering -cs, --taxonomy   Execute the bacterial community screening -gz, --gz         gzip-ing the fastq file(s) left at the end
+--phred           The option of giving a minimum phred score for resistome filtering --threading       Option to turn on threading.
+Both taxonomy and resistome will run at the same time, it uses more memory but is faster
+-cs, --taxonomy   Execute the bacterial community screening -gz, --gz         gzip-ing the fastq file(s) left at the end
 ```